department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 ---
 layout: page-breadcrumbs.html
 title: VR&E Rapid Access to Employment Track
+display_title: Rapid Access to Employment Track
 template: detail-page
 order: 2
 relatedlinks:
   - heading: Other VR&E tracks you may be interested in
     links:
+    - url: /employment/vocational-rehab-and-employment/service-disabled/return-to-job/
+      title: Reemployment Track
+      description: You may have the right to return to the civilian job you held before activating.
+Find out how we can help with this process.
+    - url: /employment/vocational-rehab-and-employment/service-disabled/small-business-training/
+      title: Self-Employment Track
+      description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
     - url: /employment/vocational-rehab-and-employment/service-disabled/new-skills/
       title: Employment Through Long-Term Services Track
       description: Find out if you may be eligible for vocational training to help you develop new job skills.
-    - url: /employment/vocational-rehab-and-employment/service-disabled/small-business-training/
-      title: Self-Employment Track
-      description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
     - url: /employment/vocational-rehab-and-employment/service-disabled/independent-living/
       title: Independent Living Track
       description: Learn about services that can help you live as independently as possible if you can't return to work right away.
-    - url: /employment/vocational-rehab-and-employment/service-disabled/return-to-job/
-      title: Reemployment Track
-      description: You may have the right to return to the civilian job you held before activating.
-Find out how we can help with this process.
 ---

 <div class="va-introtext">